sukcinitas/dc-img-uploader/README.md

 An application to upload images with removed EXIF data.
 You can find the demo [here](https://imago-uploader.netlify.app).
 A complementary API can be found [here](https://github.com/sukcinitas/dc-img-uploader-api).
-File upload is implemented with Express' Multer and EXIF removal with Piexifjs.
-Only three files can be uploaded at a time.
-File size is limited to 5 MB; file size limitation is implemented on client side.
+File upload is implemented with Node.js Multer middleware and EXIF removal with Piexifjs.
+Only three lastly uploaded files are stored as this app is created only for learning purposes.
+File size is limited to 5 MB; file size limitation is implemented on a client side.

 ### Built With